albertp007/FSound/README.md

 ## Motivation

-This project arises purely out of a personal interest in learning the F# programming language and applying to a domain I have always found fascinating - Sound.
+This project arises purely out of a personal interest in learning the F# programming language and applying it to a domain I have always found fascinating
+ - Sound.

 ## Installation